 Online Continuing Education Course

-- Explain the risk factors for developing pressure ulcers.
+- Explain the risk factors for developing pressure injuries.

-- Explain the process of conducting risk assessments and measuring risk associated with pressure ulcers.
+- Describe the processes for conducting risk assessments and measuring risk associated with pressure injuries.

-- Identify actions to help prevent pressure ulcers.
+- Identify actions to help prevent pressure injuries.

 TABLE OF CONTENTS